meta-toolkit/meta-toolkit.org/setup-guide.md

 should print

-    g++ (GCC) 4.8.3 20140911 (Red Hat 4.8.3-7)
+    g++ (GCC) 5.3.1 20151207 (Red Hat 5.3.1-2)
-    Copyright (C) 2013 Free Software Foundation, Inc.
+    Copyright (C) 2015 Free Software Foundation, Inc.
     This is free software; see the source for copying conditions.
-There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE
+There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 and

 {% highlight bash %}
-/usr/local/bin/cmake --version
+cmake --version
 {% endhighlight %}

 should print

-    cmake version 3.1.1
+    cmake version 3.3.2

     CMake suite maintained and supported by Kitware (kitware.com/cmake).

 Once the dependencies are all installed, you should be ready to build.
 Run the following commands to get started:

 {% highlight bash %}